Affordable Home Modifications for Wheelchairs and Walkers

 If someone you live with regularly uses a wheelchair or walker, you’ll likely need to make some modifications to allow them to enter and get around your house safely and efficiently.
-Fixes such as a ramp at the entrance, grab bars in the bathroom, and swapping out doorknobs for more accessible levers and pulls can make a world of difference for someone who lives with a physical disability.
+Such assessable modifications include such things as a ramp at the entrance, grab bars in the bathroom, swapping out doorknobs for more accessible levers, and pulls that can make a world of difference for someone who lives with a physical disability.

 These types of home modifications can also be expensive.
-According to home improvement directory ImproveNet, the costs average around $5,233, though they can run much higher.
+According to home improvement directory ImproveNet, the costs for a single modification can average around $5,233, though they can run much higher.

 Done right, however, you can make your home more handicap accessible without completely rearranging or renovating your property.